nlpfromscratch/nlp-llms-resources/README.md

 * [Guardrails](https://docs.guardrailsai.com/): Python library for assurance and validation of the outputs of LLMs.
 In alpha.
 * [Detoxify](https://github.com/unitaryai/detoxify): Toxic comment classification models based on BERT.
 * [Artificial Intelligence and Data Act (AIDA) Companion Document](https://ised-isde.canada.ca/site/innovation-better-canada/en/artificial-intelligence-and-data-act-aida-companion-document): High level details on the proposed Canadian AI legislation as part of [Bill C-27](https://www.parl.ca/DocumentViewer/en/44-1/bill/C-27/first-reading).
+* [Evaluating social and ethical risks from generative AI](https://deepmind.google/discover/blog/evaluating-social-and-ethical-risks-from-generative-ai/): Blog post and source paper from Deepmind on framework for risks from GenAI.
+* [The Alignment Handbook](https://github.com/huggingface/alignment-handbook): From the Hugging Face team, provides a series robust training recipes that span the whole LLM pipeline for ensuring model alignment.

 ### Costing